mitshell/libmich/libmich/asn1/README_ASN1.md

 >>>
 >>>
 >>> # lets attribute some values to a BIT STRING
->>> # warning: internal representation of BIT STRING value is done with an integral value and a size in bits
+>>> # warning: internal representation of BIT STRING values is done with an integral value and a size in bits
 >>> TestBitStr.set_val( (255, 16) )
 >>> TestBitStr
 <TestBitStr (BIT STRING type): (255, 16)>